 Is Your New Car a Lemon?

 What does California’s New Car Lemon Law cover?
 How is a “lemon” defined by state law?
 What’s your recourse if the new car you’ve purchased is a lemon?
-When should you seek the advice of a San Diego Lemon Law attorney?
+When should you seek the advice of a San Diego Attorney for Faulty Vehicle Claims?

-If your new car needs multiple visits to the dealership for safety and mechanical issues, a Southern California Lemon Law attorney can help.
+If your new car needs multiple visits to the dealership or repair shop for safety and mechanical issues, an attorney skilled in new vehicle lemon law matters can help.
 The Lemon Law protects consumers who’ve bought a vehicle that the dealership or the manufacturer cannot repair.

 Every day in California, consumers are sold lemons.
 In several states, a consumer who buys a lemon has few if any legal options, but when they buy vehicles in this state, consumers have legal rights under California’s New Car Lemon Law.